Claire's Recalls Cosmetics for Kids Over Asbestos Concerns

 The Florida-based retailer first announced the recall a few days before Christmas, after a Rhode Island mother grew concerned about the ingredients in glitter makeup she had purchased for her 6-year-old daughter and sent the samples out for independent testing, NBC 10 News reports.

-The makeup tested positive for tremolite asbestos, which has been associated with mesothelioma and other types of cancer, prompting the woman — who works at a law firm specializing in asbestos litigation — and her boss to purchase and test products from nine different states, NBC 10 reports.
+The Claire’s makeup tested positive for tremolite asbestos, which has been associated with mesothelioma and other types of cancer, prompting the woman — who works at a law firm specializing in asbestos litigation — and her boss to purchase and test products from nine different states, NBC 10 reports.
 Each one tested positive for tremolite asbestos.

 Media attention prompted Claire’s to launch a safety investigation and pull multiple products from its shelves, according to the retailer’s statement.
 On Wednesday, it updated consumers with a full list of potentially affected products, including various glitter makeup sets, an eye shadow and lip gloss palette and a glitter cell phone makeup compact.